zero-radiance/zero-radiance.github.io/_source_/content/post/collision-coefficients.md

 	\oiint\_{\mathbb{S}^2} \bm{E}(0, \bm{n}) e^{-i k(\omega) (\bm{r} \cdot \bm{n})} d\Omega\_n.
 $$

-That is a solution of Maxwell's equations in the frequency domain.
+That is a solution of Maxwell equations in the frequency domain.

 ## Plane Waves

-We can find a solution of Maxwell's equations in the time domain by substituting Equation 5.16 into 2.11:
+We can find a solution of Maxwell equations in the time domain by substituting Equation 5.16 into 2.11:

 $$ \tag{6.1}
 \begin{aligned}